Skip to main content

 consentRepository.deleteByUserId(userId);

 // 3.
-Retain what's legally required (billing records, legal disputes)
+Retain legally required records (billing, legal disputes)

 orderRepository.anonymizeUserReference(userId);